-On one particular week-end I thought it would be fun to accompany Cathy, Mary Kay and Ginny on a shopping trip to Monroe, Louisiana.
+One particular week-end I thought it would be fun to accompany Cathy, Mary Kay and Ginny on a shopping trip to Monroe, Louisiana.
 There was a great new shopping mall on Interstate 20 called Pecanland Mall which had opened in 1985, and it quickly became a favorite of ours.
-The road from El Dorado to Monroe was narrow and curvy, but the trip usually took an hour and a half whereas the trip to Little Rock always took 2+ hours.
-I don’t remember where John was that particular week-end but he didn’t make this trip with us.
+The road from El Dorado to Monroe was narrow and curvy, but the trip usually took an hour and a half whereas the trip to Little Rock always took two plus hours.
+I don’t remember where John was this particular week-end, but he didn’t make this trip with us.

 We had made the trip to Monroe many times, and I was familiar with the various curves and unevenness in the road.
 From Farmerville, Louisiana south towards Monroe there are some steep hills which prevent viewing oncoming traffic until they are right upon you, so I always was cautious and payed extra close attention when approaching those hills.
-At one particular hill a passenger car with several children riding with parents was approaching me and a single passenger car pulled into my lane to pass.
+At one particular hill a passenger car with several children riding with parents was approaching me, and a single passenger car pulled into my lane to pass.
 I told our girls I was pulling onto the shoulder hoping there was enough room to avoid a head-on collision.
-At exactly that time the driver saw us and jerked his car back behind the car ahead of him causing him to start fish-tailing, just as I passed over the crest of the hill.
+At exactly the same time the driver saw us and jerked his car back behind the car ahead of him.
+This sudden move caused him to start fish-tailing just as I passed over the crest of the hill.
 All I saw in my rear view mirror was a cloud of dirt and rocks.
-I knew he had crashed his vehicle and told our girls we were going back, so I made a quick U-turn.
+I knew he had crashed his vehicle and told our girls we were going back, and I made a quick U-turn.
 Fortunately there were no other vehicles on the road anywhere near us.

 When I asked the driver what happened he groggily said, “Somebody ran me off the road.”
 I told him he had better get his story straight, because his reckless driving and attempt to pass with a double yellow line in his lane caused him to run off the highway.
-He said he was in a hurry to attend a funeral in Ruston, Louisiana (about 40 miles away) and he was running about 30 minutes late.
+He said he was in a hurry to attend a funeral in Ruston, Louisiana (40 miles away), and he was running about thirty minutes late.
 I told him he would be attending his own funeral the way he was driving.
-Within 15 minutes a local sheriff’s deputy arrived, and I was able to give him an account of the details of the accident.
+Within fifteen minutes a local sheriff’s deputy arrived, and I was able to give him an account of the details of the accident.
 I had an idea there would be further investigations.

 Since those days as teens both our daughters have trusted my experience as a doctor and have consulted me often concerning their own health issues and those of their families.
 I am confident they trust my medical judgement and wisdom.
-In reflection on this humorous event and others I am grateful to both of them and to our son they have thought of me more as a Daddy than as a doctor, and after all that is exactly what I desired.
+In reflection on this humorous event and others I am grateful to both of them and to our son they have thought of me more as a Daddy than as a doctor and after all, this is exactly what I desired.